baranylcn/ronnyx/CONTRIBUTING.md

 To add support for a new platform:

-1. Create a new file under app/core/ named <platform>_tools.py
+1. Create a new module under app/core/tools/ (e.g. <platform>.py)
 2. Implement tool functions using the @tool decorator
 3. Initialize any required clients inside the module
 4. Return structured dictionaries (e.g. success, error, payload)
 5. Export all tools in a <platform>_tools list
-6. Register the tools in agent.py
+6. Register the tools in the tools registry

 Example structure: